nlesc-sherlock/concept-search/README.md

 {str : float, str : float, ...}
 where str is a suggested term and float is the weight of the suggestion (how relevant it is)

 The search-term methods may use other applications such as ElasticSearch.
-In the package we assume that such applications have been properly configured.
+In the package we assume that such applications have been properly set up.
-For example that the related ElasticSearch indixes have been creared.
+For example that the related ElasticSearch indixes have been created.

+### Method set up

+ElasticSearch-1 method requires to run `get_dc.py` and `dc_to_es.py` before using termsuggester.
+ElasticSearch-2 method requires to run `fit_nmf.py` and `nmf_to_es.py` before using termsuggester.

-### Example of usage
+### Example of usage (after various methods setup)

 ```
 from TermSuggestionsAggregator import TermSuggestionsAggregator, Aggregation